Tutorial-RJ/EDUMAIL2/README.md

 - Sacromento
 - Canada
 - SWCC (New)
+- Cuesta College
 - Others coming soon

-(instructions - use exe file to extract and then use)
+(instructions - use exe file to extract and then use setup.py then bot.py)

 # Thank you for reading